Modular Decomposition of Hierarchical Finite State Machines: Modules in Graphs and FSMs

+When viewed on a concrete example, thinness has a somewhat intuitive UI interpretation.
+In Section~\ref{sec: applications} we apply our results to an HFSM model of a wristwatch, originally from Harel~\cite{harel1987statecharts}, which we present in Figure~\ref{fig:harel}.
+A surprising feature of this well-studied HFSM is that it is thin, demonstrating that thinness can arise naturally as a design feature of HFSMs.
+For a user, thinness allows for navigation: repeatedly pressing any one button either cycles within a subsystem ($d$ in the `chime' subsystem), or eventually leaves a subsystem ($c$ in the `update' subsystem), but never both.

-\begin{thm} Let $Z$ be an FSM and $X$ a module, and $Y$ a superset of $X$.
+Fortunately, thin modules allow us to obtain much stronger algebraic properties.
+From here, we will restrict our attention to thin HFSMs. \begin{lem} If $A$ and $B$ are overlapping thin modules, then $A\cup B$ and $A\cap B$ are both thin modules. \end{lem} \begin{thm} Let $Z$ be an FSM and $X$ a module, and $Y$ a superset of $X$.
 If $X$ is thin, then $Y$ is a thin module of $Z$ if and only if $Y/X$ is a thin module of $Z/X$. \end{thm}